-- 3.1 Every child and young person has the right to be safe. - 3.2 Recognition of the diversity of all children and young people, including (but not limited to) the needs of Aboriginal and/or Torres Strait Islander children and young people, and children and young people from culturally and/or linguistically diverse backgrounds. - 3.3 School environments are safe, supportive, inclusive and empowering. - 3.4 School communities are dedicated to the protection and safety of all children and young people as reflected in the DOSCEL Commitment Statement to Child Safety. - 3.5 All employees in Catholic schools have a responsibility to care for children and young people and to promote their safety, protection and wellbeing. - 3.6 All children and young people have the right to a thorough and systematic education in all aspects of personal safety, in partnership with their parents/guardians/carers. - 3.7 In any dealings regarding safety, the dignity, protection and wellbeing of students involved will be maintained and respected. - 3.8 Principals will ensure all employees adhere to legislation and policies with respect to child protection. - 3.9 Appropriate confidentiality is maintained, with information being provided to those who have a right or a need to be informed, either legally or pastorally.
+- 3.1 Every child and young person has the right to be safe. - 3.2 Recognition of the diversity of all children and young people, including (but not limited to) the needs of Aboriginal and/or Torres Strait Islander children and young people, children and young people from culturally and/or linguistically diverse backgrounds and children with disabilities and vulnerabilities. - 3.3 School environments are safe, supportive, inclusive and empowering. - 3.4 School communities are dedicated to the protection and safety of all children and young people as reflected in the DOSCEL Commitment Statement to Child Safety. - 3.5 All employees in Catholic schools have a responsibility to care for children and young people and to promote their safety, protection and wellbeing. - 3.6 All children and young people have the right to a thorough and systematic education in all aspects of personal safety, in partnership with their parents/guardians/carers. - In any dealings regarding safety, the dignity, protection and wellbeing of students involved will be maintained and respected. - 3.8 Principals will ensure all employees adhere to legislation and policies with respect to child protection. - 3.9 Appropriate confidentiality is maintained, with information being provided to those who have a right or a need to be informed, either legally or pastorally (noting that information may be disclosed to other ISEs without the knowledge or consent of any parent, guardian, carer or student, where this is required or authorised by law for the purposes of information sharing under the CISS or FVISS.
+However, under the CISS, the views and wishes of the child and/or family members should be sought before sharing information where it is safe, reasonable and appropriate to do so.
+Additionally, under the FVISS, the views of the child and non-violent family members should be sought where it is safe, reasonable and appropriate to do so).